streamnative/examples/cloud/java/README.md

 - Java: 1.8+
 - Pulsar broker: 2.7.0-742fc5c9b+

 > You can get this tarball from [bintray](https://bintray.com/streamnative/maven/org.apache.pulsar/2.7.0-742fc5c9b).
-When the 2.6.1 release is complete, you can also use the official 2.6.1 version.
+When Pulsar 2.6.1 is released, you can also use the official 2.6.1 version.

 # Example